 The Emperor of All Maladies

-As a second recommendation in this, I’d also recommend a 2015 pick, Being Mortal by Atul Gawande which deals with end of life issues and our current medical system.
+As a second recommendation to this, I’d also recommend a 2015 pick, Being Mortal by Atul Gawande which deals with end of life issues and our current medical system.

 The Wright Brothers

 I think everyone knows the Wright Brothers invented the airplane, but few know much beyond that and the location of the Kitty Hawk flight.
-This book paints the picture of what the brothers actually were like, their (somewhat unusual life and upbringing), but more than anything, I was impressed at how their methodical, almost scientific method approach to flight, rejection of orthodoxy in the face of their own data and experiments, and single-minded pursuit over years of the dream of flight allowed them to become the first people to free us from the bounds of the earth.
-The parallels to the internet startup world is salient, so lots of lessons to take from history here.
+This book paints the picture of what the brothers actually were like, their (somewhat unusual) life and upbringing), but more than anything, I was impressed at how their methodical, almost scientific method approach to flight, rejection of orthodoxy in the face of their own data and experiments, and single-minded pursuit over years of the dream of flight allowed them to become the first people to free us from the bounds of Earth.
+The parallels to the internet startup world are salient, so lots of lessons to take from history here.
 Great book.